Health in Bangladesh: Recent outbreaks

 Bangladesh is battling its worst dengue outbreak on record.
 The health care system is straining because of high number of sick people and hospitals are facing a shortage of beds and staff to care for patients.

 History of dengue in Bangladesh

 Dengue was initially documented in 1960s, known as 'Dacca fever' at the time.Since 2010, incidences of dengue seem to align with the wet season spanning from May to September and high temperatures.
 The climate is increasingly becoming conducive to the spread of dengue due to heavy rainfall, waterlogging. floods, rising temperatures, and unexpected alterations in the country's seasons.

 Epidemiology of dengue in Bangladesh

-Between January 1 and August 19, 2023, Bangladesh reported 97,476 cases of dengue, resulting in 466 deaths.
+Between 1 January and 19 August 2023, Bangladesh reported 97,476 cases of dengue, resulting in 466 deaths.
 This outbreak affected 37.6% women and 17.8% children under 18.
 The World Health Organization noted that dengue had spread to all 64 districts in Bangladesh.
 In Cox's Bazar, specific Rohingya camps were hotspots for dengue cases.

 It is estimated that around 80-90% people in Dhaka and Chittagong city had been infected with dengue in their lifetime.